How to structure an effective intranet content strategy

 Their innovative suite of tools, including the content creation form and an exclusive access point to your contributions, brings a level of efficiency and accessibility that is unmatched.
 This allows users to manage, update, and even revitalize outdated content with ease.
 Additionally, other features such as customized workspaces, advanced search functions, and mobile access fortify SharePoint’s inherent capabilities, making content management more streamlined, efficient, and user-friendly.

-The key to driving user interaction with your intranet is creating engaging and relevant content.
+The key to driving user engagement with your intranet is creating engaging, relevant content.
 Understanding your employees’ interests and tailoring your content to their needs can significantly enhance engagement.

 The content on your intranet should be diverse and well-rounded, including items like blog posts, news articles, and social media posts.
 This variety ensures there’s something for everyone and makes the platform more engaging.
 A well-managed intranet should feel like a vibrant and dynamic hub of information and interaction, not a static repository of company documents.